geosolutions-it/crop-information-portal/doc/en/using/crop_data_tool/index.rst

                 Choose Variable.

-Click on the ``Generate Data Button`` button
+Click on the ``Generate Table`` button

     .. figure:: img/generate_data_button.png

-                Generate Data Button.
+                Generate Table Button.

 .. raw:: latex

   \newpage % hard pagebreak at exactly this position

-The result is a formatted table (AgroMet Tables near the View tab) of source values.
+The result is a formatted table (''Crop Data'' near the View tab) of source values.

 After clicking on the button will open a grid where the information will be listed in tabular form.